padrino/padrino-docs/guides/03_features/04_padrino-cache.html.md

 If you specify `:cache => true` but do not invoke `expires_in`, the response will be cached indefinitely.
 Most of the time, you will want to specify the expiry of a cache entry by `expires_in`.
-Even a relatively low value--1 or 2 seconds--can greatly increase application efficiency, especially when enabled on a very active part of your domain.
+Even a relatively low value (1 or 2 seconds) can greatly increase application efficiency, especially when enabled on a very active part of your domain.

 --------------------------------------------------------------------------------